Day trips from Geneva are easy to arrange or book tours for stress-free excursions especially to sights not easily reached on public transportation.

 Day-Trips, Tours, and Adventures in the Lake Geneva Region

-Most day-trip tours and excursion in the Lake Geneva region start from Genève but many are also offered from Lausanne or from Montreux.
+Most day-trip tours and excursions in the Lake Geneva region start from Genève but many are also offered from Lausanne or from Montreux.
 Private tours and many experiences could be arranged to depart from other locations in the region.

-Traveling on day-trips from Geneva into neighboring France is also popular.
+Traveling on day trips from Geneva into neighboring France is also popular.
 In addition to Yvoire and Evian on the French side of Lac Léman, popular destinations include the old town area of Annecy and many mountain destinations in the Alps including Chamonix and Mont Blanc (prices rise in relation to how high up the mountain visitors travel).

 Day-Trips and Adventures from Montreux and Lausanne

 Day-trip tours and adventures are often possible from Montreux or from Lausanne too.
-In addition to traditional sightseeing tours, many further adventures and experiences are available to take advantage of the beautiful natural surroundings.

 Traveling on the Golden Pass and Chocolate Train from Montreux to Gruyeres and Broc (Caillier chocolate factory) is very popular and available from Lausanne too.
-A similar bus tour to Gruyeres is usually slightly cheaper.

-Hiking, cycling, and wine tasting (with dinner) in the beautiful vineyards of Lavaux between Montreux and Lausanne are especially pleasurable in autumn but the region is generally pleasant year-round too.
+Hiking, cycling, and wine tasting in the beautiful vineyards of Lavaux between Montreux and Lausanne are especially pleasurable in autumn but the region is generally pleasant year-round too.
 Hiking in the Alps is very popular too.

 Many excursions on Lake Geneva boats are possible from Lausanne, Vevey, Montreux, and smaller towns along Lake Geneva.
 The regular ferry from Lausanne to Evian in France operates year-round at high frequency and the easiest way to cruise on Lake Geneva in winter.